The author is a guitarist and bassist with over 35 years of experience as a musician.

 Fenders Made in Mexico

-For the past few decades Fender's main lineup of budget instruments has come from their facility in Ensenada, Mexico.
-These are often referred to as MIM (Made in Mexico) Fenders, and affordable versions of Fender guitars and basses in the Standard series are excellent alternatives to spending big cash on an American Fender.
+For the past few decades, Fender's main lineup of budget instruments has come from their facility in Ensenada, Mexico.
+Today, most of these guitars are in Fender's Players Series, and they are sometimes referred to as MIM (Made in Mexico) Fenders.
+Player Series guitars and basses are excellent alternatives to spending big cash on an American Fender.

 The debate on MIM Fenders vs American Fenders will go on forever, and I get lots of feedback from guitarists on both sides of the fence.
 Many players insist an MIM Fender is just as good as an American Fender, or at least good enough for them.
 Other guitarists think that's the silliest thing they've ever heard.